-It should be noted that it is possible to combine a Bachelor of Accounting with a Bachelor of Information Technology, or a Bachelor of Business (Accounting) with a Bachelor of Laws, and obtain a double degree.
+It should be noted that it is possible to combine a Bachelor of Accounting with a Bachelor of Information Technology and obtain a double degree.

 Job opportunities exist in both the public and private sectors and the School's graduates are employed as audit managers, internal auditors, finance officers, financial directors, systems controllers, accountants, senior partners, restaurateurs, and lecturers.